Shrimp and Couscous Stew (Cioppino-style)

 Above: The green stalks and soft herb leaves of the fennel bulb are chopped up with fresh dill and lemon zest to add to the shrimp stew at the end of cooking.

-• Raw Shrimp – Fish and seafood are emphasized to be eaten a couple times a week.
-You’ll want deveined and shelled shrimp for this dish.
+• Raw Shrimp – this recipe calls for deveined and shelled shrimp.
+You can opt to buy the shrimp this way or shell and devein them yourself.
 Delicate in flavor, shrimp cook in an instant.
 There isn’t a good substitute, as shrimp in the shells will be hard to pick out of hot broth.

-• Fennel bulb – This ribbed veggie, is not unlike celery, but in a rounder shape, and with a subtle anise flavor.
+• Fennel bulb – this ribbed veggie, is not unlike celery, but has a rounder shape, a subtle anise flavor.
 Don’t be deterred, as it is very mellow.
 If you prefer you can substitute celery (a couple of stalks) in place of it.
-It happens to be very prevalent in Mediterranean areas, such as Italy.

-• White wine – Wine adds a wonderful fruity acidity to the dish, and is part of the food pyramid as well, but you can leave it out if you prefer, as the lemon adds a similar flavor.
+• White wine – wine adds a wonderful fruity acidity to the dish, but you can leave it out if you prefer, as the lemon adds a similar flavor.
 Much of it cooks off, so if you are not using it, add 1/2 cup of water or broth.

 • Green Olives – Any green pitted olive works here and adds a great briny flavor, but the brighter green olives you see in the photos for this recipe are Castelvetrano, which have a mild, buttery flavor and taste a tad less briny.
 If you can find them, they are worth a try.

-Above: These produce ingredients, along with some pantry staples, are all you need for this Mediterranean Shrimp Stew.
+Above: These produce ingredients, along with some pantry staples, are all you need.

 Method + Timing